Axway/mft-convert/content/en/docs/TransferCFT/concepts/about_parallel_transfers/_index.md

 ---

-    title: Configure simultaneous transfers
+    title: "Configure simultaneous transfers"
-    linkTitle: Configure simultaneous transfers
+    linkTitle: "Configure simultaneous transfers"
-    weight: 220
+    weight: 210

----
-The maximum number of simultaneous transfers in Transfer CFT is managed by a combination of global parameters, partner settings, and the license key.
+---The maximum number of simultaneous transfers in Transfer CFT is managed by a combination of global parameters, partner settings, and the license key.

 The objective of this section is to help you understand the global and partner parameters, and provide configuration recommendations in order to assist you in optimizing your file transfer volume.